 AB 100 requires consumer-facing product packaging or product labeling of an endpoint device that’s intended to convey or dispense water for human consumption that meets the Q ≤ 1 and is certified by an American National Standards Institute-accredited third party, shall indicate that compliance by including the lettering “NSF/ANSI/CAN 61: Q ≤ 1” in an easily identifiable manner.

-Yes, for a flat fee or $1495, IAPMO R&T will review the existing test reports and locate the current Q value to verify that it is 1µg or less for devices other than supply stops, flexible connectors and miscellaneous components, and 0.5µg for supply stops, flexible connectors and miscellaneous components.
-This can cover as many currently listed models as requested.
+Yes, you will need to submit such request to IAPMO R&T and provide test reports that we will review against your file in our records.
+Once we confirm that the current Q value is 1µg or less for devices other than supply stops, flexible connectors and miscellaneous components, and 0.5µg for supply stops, flexible connectors and miscellaneous components, we will then update your certificate accordingly.